marcy-terui/lamvery/README.md

 ### `-k` or `--kind`
 This option is only needed by the `generate` command.
 The kind of the file.
+Allowed values: `function`

 # How to use the confidential informations in the lambda function